AI Answering Service For Med Spas

 We cannot let AI give medical advice

 Correct.
-The call plan should keep diagnosis, treatment eligibility, adverse-event guidance, and medical judgment with licensed staff while AI handles answer, intake, approved Q&A, booking, and routing.
+The call path should keep diagnosis, treatment eligibility, adverse-event guidance, and medical judgment with licensed staff while AI handles answer, intake, approved Q&A, booking, and staff handoff.

 Pricing depends on consults and provider judgment

 Use approved price-range and policy language only.
-Exact treatment plans, dosing, bundles, and clinical recommendations should route to a coordinator or provider.
+Exact treatment plans, dosing, treatment bundles, and clinical recommendations should go to a coordinator or provider.

 Our brand has to feel premium